Welcome to Peach Season.

 Our Farm Stories

-Do not put your peaches in the refrigerator before they have softened – they can turn mealy!
-After they have softened on your counter, you can refrigerate them safely for 1-2 weeks to extend their life.
+Do not put your peaches in the refrigerator before softening them – they can turn mealy!
+After softening on your counter, you can refrigerate them safely for 1-2 weeks to extend their life.

 Be careful when caring for your peaches – they bruise very easily!
 Try to use any bruised or softer fruit first.
 Our peaches are already washed, but we always recommend a quick rinse.

 Firm peaches are normal and the way we intend you to get them!
-They will just take 1-3 days on your kitchen counter to complete the ripening and softening process.
-Peaches continue their ripening process after they have been picked from the tree and we make sure they are firm when you get them so they don’t bruise or get damaged while we ship them to you.
+They will take 1-3 days to complete the ripening and softening process on your kitchen counter.
+Peaches continue their ripening process after being picked from the tree, and we ensure they are firm when you get them so they don’t bruise or get damaged while we ship them to you.

-We allow our peaches to stay on the tree until the last second before it starts to soften which results in an amazing tasting peach you can’t get anywhere else!
+We allow our peaches to stay on the tree until the last second before they start to soften, which results in an amazing-tasting peach you can’t get anywhere else!

 Our peaches come from Georgia’s oldest peach farm, Pearson Farm, in Fort Valley, Georgia.